vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop.md

 **Input**: "Rick Sanchez"

-**Dialogue effect**: Realistically imitates Rick Sanchez's "arrogant" and "sarcastic" way of speaking, as well as his background story (as shown in the figure below)
+**Dialogue effect**: Realistically imitates Rick Sanchez's "arrogant" and "sarcastic" way of speaking and incorporates his background story (as shown in the figure below)

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption></figcaption></figure>

 **Input**: "SpongeBob SquarePants"

-**Dialogue effect**: Realistically imitates SpongeBob SquarePants' innocent and cute way of speaking, and incorporates SpongeBob SquarePants' character experience (as shown in the figure below)
+**Dialogue effect**: Realistically imitates SpongeBob SquarePants' innocent and cute way of speaking and incorporates SpongeBob SquarePants' character experience (as shown in the figure below)

 <figure><img src="../.gitbook/assets/image (7).png" alt=""><figcaption></figcaption></figure>

-Please note that network access may be required during the expansion of the Prompt.
+Please note that during the expansion of the Prompt, network access may be required.
 For characters after 2021, the waiting time may be longer.
-If you encounter a failure, please try again in two minutes, or join our official [Discord](https://discord.com/invite/XQ7Tx8qEwg) community to ask questions directly!
+If you encounter a failure, please try again in two minutes or join our official [Discord](https://discord.com/invite/XQ7Tx8qEwg) community to ask questions directly!

 _**Through description definition**_